sudhiry/java-dev-challenge/README.md

 - The logging level for production level should be ERROR, so only errors will be logged.
 - The logs should be appended in a file.
 Currently logs are getting appended in java-dev-challenge.log file.

-### Future enhancement for production support
+### Future enhancement needed for production support
-- The test cases for the repository layers are missing can be added.
-- The domain model is same for web and repository level, can be segregated.
-- To generate unique error id, add it as part of error response and log in application error logs for any error occurred in the REST.
+- To add error tracking by generating unique error id, adding it as part of error response and logging in application error logs for any error occurred in the REST.
 So that the error can be tracked as part of logs in production support.
+- Adding service discovery (can use Netflix Eureka) in the application so that APIs can be discovered.
+- Adding load balancer (can use Netflix Ribbon) in the application for load balancing, fault tolerance and caching.
+- Adding security and monitoring (can use Netflix Zuul) in the application for authentication and monitoring.

+### Future enhancement needed for application code quality
+- To add the test cases for the repository layers.
+- To segregate the domain model which is same for web and repository level.